 - Secondly, make sure that it has wide, padded, adjustable straps (for proper position on the back).

 A third option is to look for a backpack with a hip strap or lumbar pillow.

 This hip strap, when used, can distribute a portion of the weight to the hips, easing the load on the spine and shoulders.
 The use of a lumbar pillow will provide the necessary back support to the lumbar region, where the greatest portion of the weight is being carried.

 When shopping, consider that the more support features on the backpack they buy, the less spinal stress your child will carry.

 Are Roller Bags The Solution?

-Although one might thing that the roller bag would be the answer to the problem – by taking the weight off the child’s spine and shoulders – it should be noted that an empty roller bag may weigh up to 80 percent more than an empty backpack.
+Although one might think that the roller bag would be the answer to the problem – by taking the weight off the child’s spine and shoulders – it should be noted that an empty roller bag may weigh up to 80 percent more than an empty backpack.

 Furthermore, these bags run larger, inviting the owner to overload the extra space as much as 50 pounds.

-Although these bags will be rolled, don’t forget that the student (and his or her developing spine) is still at risk when lifting the bag up or down stairs, or retrieving it from the back seat of the car.
+Although these bags will be rolled, don’t forget that the student (and his or her developing spine) is still at risk when lifting the bag up or downstairs, or retrieving it from the back seat of the car.